stanman71/Python_Projects/Football/README.md

 ![dropdown menu](pics/dropdown.png)

-- you can switch between the options and analyse the data
+- now you can switch between the options and analyse the data

 </br>